 Results of a PC 23515 Firearm Ban in California

 PC 23515 bans the purchase or ownership of firearms in California after certain felony convictions.
-We reviewed the charges that lead to a PC 23515 ban above.
+We reviewed the charges that can lead to a PC 23515 ban above.

 In most cases, PC 23515 bans last for life.
 However, there is one exception to this rule.
 PC 417(a)(2) can result in a shorter ban.
 Individuals convicted of brandishing a firearm in a fight can receive a 10-year firearm ban as punishment.